List of minor characters in the Alice series: The Duchess's Cook

 The ill-mannered, belligerent and volatile cook works as a servant to the Duchess.
 The copious amounts of pepper (which alludes to a quick temper) she uses in her soup cause Alice, the Duchess, and her son to sneeze incessantly.
 Her fury at being disrupted during her cooking is made clear when she throws various pots and pans, aiming to hit both Alice and the baby.
 She makes another brief appearance as a key witness at the Queen of Hearts's trial, where she claims that the stolen tarts were made with pepper.

+The Cook appears in the 1999 film played by Sheila Hancock.

 The Eaglet, the Lory, the Duck, and the Dodo

 The Eaglet, the Lory, the Duck, and the Dodo are characters appearing in chapters two and three of Alice's Adventures in Wonderland.

 Carroll incorporated references in his works to a group of his friends present on a boating outing on the River Thames which occurred on 4 July 1862.
 Carroll at the time was relating his newly forming story to the three girls, their family, and some friends.
 Alice Liddell became Alice; with the others represented by birds in these passages from the book.
 The Lory character was based on Lorina Charlotte Liddell, Alice's older sister reflecting on the Victorian era that older siblings had more power over the younger sibling.
 The Eaglet was also another sister, Edith Liddell; and the Duck was a caricature of Rev. Robinson Duckworth.
 The Dodo referenced Charles Lutwidge Dodgson (Carroll) himself.